-This section illustrates the use of a node subset data set, the DATA_NODES_SUB= option, and the shortest path algorithm for calculating shortest paths between a subset of source-sink pairs.
+This section illustrates the use of a node subset data set, the DATA_NODES_SUB= option, and the shortest path algorithm to calculate shortest paths for a subset of source-sink pairs.
 The data set variables source and sink are used as indicators to specify which pairs to process.
-The marked source nodes define a set S, and the marked sink nodes define a set T. PROC OPTNET then calculates all the source-sink pairs in the cross product of these two sets.
+The marked source nodes define a set S, and the marked sink nodes define a set S. PROC OPTNET then calculates all the source-sink pairs in the crossproduct of these two sets.